Blade Runner 2049

 “’Born Sexy Yesterday’ is the crafting of female characters who have the minds of children but the bodies of mature women...the idea that a sexy yet virginal woman needs a man to explain the basic fundamentals of being a person, making her dependent on him.
 It doesn't matter how unremarkable he is, she'll always find him fascinating, because she's never known anyone else.”

 Overall, Blade Runner 2049 is a trainwreck for gender equality.
-But credit where credit’s due, the creators do a couple things right which absolve it from a rock-bottom score:
+But credit where credit’s due, the creators do a couple things right, which absolves it from a rock-bottom score:

 Blade Runner 2049 flatlines in this category for two main reasons:

-The only people of color: two black men who get a few lines apiece, both dressed in tatty rags.
-While one is a neutral or even positive portrayal as the gangly analyst of a wood sample, the other is the corrupt owner of a child labor factory who is nervously deferential to K. The only background Asian characters are one adult male in a split-second background shot and longer pans across child laborers in aforementioned factory.
+The only people of color: two Black men who get a few lines apiece, both dressed in tatty rags.
+While one is a neutral or even a positive portrayal as the gangly analyst of a wood sample, the other is the corrupt owner of a child labor factory who acts nervously deferential to K. The only background Asian characters include one adult male in a split-second background shot, plus longer pans across child laborers in aforementioned factory.